gooddata/gooddata-ui-sdk/docs/sdk-dev.md

 -   Keep the each package's API minimal and focused on what is the package responsible for
 -   Keep things DRY; always look for existing code to handle the job
 -   Keep things in the right packages; see package overview above for hints
+-   Every change in the code must be fully unit tested

+    -   Tests are placed in `tests` directory located in the package that contains the tested file
+    -   The file with the test is named `<testedFile>.test.ts`
+    -   The file with fixtures (mocks) used by the unit test is named `<testedFile>.fixture.ts`

 Then there are specific guidelines for each layer / groups of packages.